SamuelMichaAssmann/StockAlyser/README.md

 ## Api-Key:

-> A default API-key is provided in the App, however should issues arise it is recommended that you generate your own key at [twelvedata](https://twelvedata.com/)and insert >your own key in the settings menu.
+> A default API-key is provided in the App, however should issues arise it is recommended that you generate your own key at [twelvedata.com](https://twelvedata.com/) and insert >your own key in the settings menu.

 ## Version: (in projekt gradle)